Span Tables

 Floor Joist Span Tables - Use these tables to determine the maximum span of a floor joist, given the size, spacing, species, and grade of lumber.

-Ceiling Joist Span Tables - Use these tables to determine the maximum span of a ceiling joist, given the size, spacing, species and grade of lumber being used.
+Ceiling Joist Span Tables - Use these tables to determine the maximum span of a ceiling joist, given the size, spacing, species, and grade of lumber used.

-Before you can determine the maximum spans for joists and rafters, you must know the load requirements for your given area.
-For example, some regions get large amounts of snow, whereas others do not get any.
-Some other regions have special wind and seizmic requirements that should be considered when designing wood structures.
+Before determining the maximum spans for joists and rafters, you must know the load requirements for your region.
+For example, some localities get large amounts of snow, whereas others get none.
+Some areas have wind and seismic conditions.
+Weigh all of the elements when designing wood structures.
 Contact your local building code officials to determine the building code for your area.

 Considerations when using the Rafter and Joist Span Tables